weppos/publicsuffix-go/README.md

 Although the PSL list has been traditionally U-label encoded, this library follows the common industry standards and stores the rules in their A-label form.
 Therefore, unless explicitly mentioned, any method call, comparison or internal representation is expected to be ASCII-compatible encoded (ACE).

-Passing Unicode names to the library may either result is error or unexpected behaviors.
+Passing Unicode names to the library may either result in error or unexpected behaviors.

 If you are interested in the details of this decision, you can read the full discussion [here](https://github.com/weppos/publicsuffix-go/issues/31).